Synthetixio/SIPs/content/sccp/sccp-264.md

 - `createWrapper` creates a wrapper by assigning a mapping of synth to token.
 - `maxTokenAmount` is the maximum amount that can be wrapped with a designated token underlying.
 - `mintFeeRate` is the minting fee rate applied when wrapping a token to mint the equivalent synth.
-- `burnFeeRate` is the burning fee rate applied when wrapping a token by burning the equivalent synth.
+- `burnFeeRate` is the burning fee rate applied when unwrapping a token by burning the equivalent synth.

 ## Motivation